 His first declarations set 2040 as the year of the "definitive transition".
 Gradually the date was approached, up to the declarations of last February, which stopped the countdown to 2032, just over 10 years from now.
 Only electric cars from that date.
 No internal combustion, and not even hybrid.

-Ambitious resolutions, which are paired with those declared by PM Boris Johnson and the subject of a declaration (announced as "epochal") that should have taken place next November, but which was moved to 2021 due to Covid.
+Ambitious resolutions, which are paired with those declared by PM Boris Johnson and the subject of a declaration (announced as "epochal") which should have taken place next November, but which was moved to 2021 due to Covid.
 However, Johnson's statements are many.
 I told you about the main one a few months ago: Great Britain wants to become carbon neutral by 2050.

 How will the automotive industry react?